SkyCryptWebsite/SkyCrypt/CONTRIBUTING.md

 ### Alternative Installations

 - Redis
-  - On windows, you can get redis through [this link](https://github.com/MicrosoftArchive/redis/releases/tag/win-3.2.100).
+  - On Windows, you can get Redis through [this link](https://github.com/MicrosoftArchive/redis/releases/tag/win-3.2.100).
 Download the zip, extract it, and run it by double clicking `redis-server.exe`
 - MongoDB
-  - Instead of installing Mongo on your own device, you can use the free MongoDB Atlas program [here](https://www.mongodb.com/).
+  - Instead of installing Mongo on your device, you can use the free MongoDB Atlas program [here](https://www.mongodb.com/).
 It does require an account, but it is free.

 ### Getting Started